 \subsection{Training Details}

-For optimization, we used the AdamW optimizer~\cite{loshchilov2019decoupled} with a fixed learning rate of \(1\times10^{-4}\).
+We employed the AdamW optimizer~\cite{loshchilov2019decoupled} for optimization, adopting a fixed learning rate of \(1\times10^{-4}\).
 For resource usage, we trained on three Nvidia A100 GPUs with a batch size of 32 per GPU, taking approximately 15 hours for the ShapeNet dataset and 2.5 hours for the ABC dataset.
 We sampled 2048 points from watertight meshes as the initial point cloud.
-Following the Noise2Noise Mapping~\cite{Ma2023SDF}, we applied Gaussian noise with standard deviations of \(1\%\), \(2\%\), online to generate noisy and sparse point cloud pairs.
+Following the N2NM \cite{Ma2023SDF}, we applied Gaussian noise with standard deviations of \(1\%\) and \(2\%\) online to generate noisy and sparse point cloud pairs.
 Additionally, we sampled 8192 query points online.
 The noise magnitude is defined with respect to both the point‑cloud bounding‑box size and the point density.
 For a fixed numeric noise level, a smaller bounding box amplifies the relative impact of the perturbation.
 All point clouds are normalized to the cubes \([-0.5,0.5]^3\) or \([-1,1]^3\).
 Furthermore, sparser point sets are more susceptible to noise.
 With only 2048 points, noise levels of \(0.01\) and \(0.02\) constitute \emph{severe} perturbations irrespective of the bounding‑box scale.
-The clean underlying surface is recovered from the denoised SDF using the Marching Cubes~\cite{lorensen1987marching}.